Chunar Fort: History

 In 1849, Maharaja Ranjit Singh's wife, Rani Jind Kaur was incarcerated in Fort Chunar after the British usurped the Sikh kingdom.
 She escaped from the fort in the disguise of a maid servant and went to Kathmandu where she was granted political asylum.

 Chunar Fort was on the hit list of the Naxalites as it was the recruitment training center of the PAC, and has a large amount of arms and ammunition stored in its armoury.
 Hence, the state government has directed the police to give particular care to protect the fort and the facilities within it.

 There is also a paranormal history connected with Chunar Fort i.e. the King of Chunar had buried his rich treasure because he knew that the British people would take it from them.
 Also he connected aatma with it.

-The History of Chunar For is beautifully summarised in Sanjeev Sanyal's book Land of Seven Rivers: History of India's Geography in the following words:
+The history of Chunar Fort is summarised in Sanjeev Sanyal's book Land of Seven Rivers: History of India's Geography in the following words: